 Nature awakes peacefully

-Sakura are at least as renowned as Japanese gastronomy overseas and constitute at themselves a national attraction.
-If trees start to blossom in the second half of March in the other main islands, things are quite different in Hokkaido which is subject to colder temperatures.
+Sakura are at least as renowned as Japanese gastronomy overseas.
+They constitute at themselves a national attraction and If trees start to blossom in March in the main islands, things are quite different in Hokkaido.
+Here, temperatures are way colder all year round.

-This is why May here is the last opportunity for Japanese people to go spend hanami, literally to contemplate the flowers.
-Last but not least since, as explained in this article, nature remains carefully preserved and a large number of wonderful spots to admire cherry blossoms or the vivid purple colors of shibazakura can be easily accessed from anywhere.
+This is why May here is the last opportunity for Japanese people to go spend Hanami, literally to contemplate the (sakura) flowers.
+Last but not least.
+As explained in this article, nature remains carefully preserved in Hokkaido and you can easily access wonderful spot to contemplate it.

 Dining in town